About Our Club

 Grob 102 Club Astir III

-A club class medium performance single seater, ideal for solo pilots to further their skills and explore further afield in.
+A club-class, medium-performance single-seater, ideal for solo pilots to enhance their skills and explore new areas.

 CX (Charlie X-Ray)